temporalio/proposals/api/http-api.md

     a bit different than regular JSON?
 Probably and should apply to output too.
   * This new proto JSON form needs to have some way to make it clear it's a proto JSON payload.
 Since protos always have to be objects, a `_protoMessageType` key will have to be present that is the qualified "messageName"
+* Shorthand payload parsing/formatting can be opted out via a `?noPayloadShorthand` query parameter

 So now, with the above shorthand, that same payloads set now looks like: